25/18 As A Mixed Number

 Q5: Are there any shortcuts for converting improper fractions to mixed numbers?

 A5: While the long division method is the most reliable, with practice, you might be able to quickly estimate the whole number and the remainder, speeding up the conversion process.
-However, it's crucial to double-check your mental calculations to avoid errors.
+Still, it's crucial to double-check your mental calculations to avoid errors.

 Conclusion